ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 For example, the `draw_pixel` function from my MCP server might be a valid test-case, but it does not truly reflect the complexity and sequential nature of a tool-calling task.

 Perhaps this is also the reason why Claude Code has worked so well and gained a lot of traction in the developer community.
-Instead of going broad, it went deep to a particular use-case (i.e., coding and development) and started optimizing that.[^1] I don't have an idea as to how Claude Code was trained, but I imagine that the folks at Anthropic also designed complex test-cases related to software development.
+Instead of going broad, it went deep to a particular use-case (i.e., software development) and started optimizing that.[^1]

 ## Final thoughts

+In this blog post, I learned a lot about developer tooling for Agents by letting function-calling LLMs interact with Aseprite.
+The results were quite mixed: Claude Opus 4 seems to generate the most creative pixel art while following my instructions.
+I was also surprised that models like GPT-4 aren't that creative.
+This exercise also revealed interesting avenues for further work.
+Specifically, I'm

 [^1]: Maybe instead of focusing on a domain (e.g. coding, general chat, graphic design) when developing and evaluating models, we focus on a certain profession or occupation (i.e., software developer, executive assistant, designer).